Timeless Farmhouse Kitchen Renovation on a Budget

 We hung these gorgeous woven blinds in the windows and it completely warmed up the room!

-We also replaced the pendant light with this fixture from Hobby Lobby.
+And finally, we also replaced the pendant light with a fixture from Hobby Lobby.

 I love how the natural light from the window is still able to shine through without obstructing the view!

-I was able to find all four pieces of lumber for less than $25 – which is way cheaper than the big box lumber stores!
+I found a local small business on Facebook Marketplace and was able to get four pieces for just $25 – which is way cheaper than the big box lumber stores!

-We also took a day to complete covering our appliances with stainless steel wrap to match our refrigerator.
+We took a day covering our appliances with stainless steel wrap to match our refrigerator.

 Now it appears that we have matching stainless steel appliances!